Current version: 1.4.1

 This library has been tested against the following browser types and versions:

-API documentation is automatically generated when npm install
+API documentation is automatically generated when npm install is run.

 Copyright © 2017 Clover Network, Inc. All rights reserved.